Relightable Neural Actor with Intrinsic Decomposition and Pose Control: Method

-Then, as illustrated in \cref{fig:computing_normals}, we convert the depth values relative to the camera to 3D coordinates.
-The normal direction is obtained by computing the tangent surface at the intersection point.
-This process can be performed for multiple camera views to cover the surface of the human.
+Then, as illustrated in \cref{fig:computing_normals}, we convert the depth values relative to the camera to 3D coordinates and obtain the normal direction from the tangent surface computed at the intersection point, defined as the maximum value of the density weight $w_{n}$.
+This process can be performed for multiple viewpoints to cover the surface of the human.

-Once the normal values are obtained in 3D, we want to project them to the UV map and aggregate them with the obtained normals from different views.
-In this process, the $(u^*,v^*)$ coordinate where the obtained normal will be projected to in the UV map is defined by
+Once the normal values are obtained in 3D, we project them to the UV map and aggregate them with the obtained normals from different views.
+In this process, the $(u^*,v^*)$ coordinate where the obtained normal will be projected onto the UV map is defined by

-which corresponds to the $(u_n,v_n)$ value obtained from the point $\mathbf{r}_n$ on the ray that has the largest density weight $w_n$.
-This process ensures that the obtained normal map aggregates the normals obtained from the regions with the highest probability of being close to the surface.
+where $\Psi$ is a function that projects a 3D point to the closest surface point in the human mesh.
+Note that $w_n$ depends on the sampled points $\mathbf{r}_n$ (from $T_n$ in Eq.~\ref{eq:unbiased_depth}) and $(u^*, v^*)$ corresponds to the $(u_n,v_n)$ value obtained from the point $\mathbf{r}_n$ on the ray that has the largest density weight $w_n$.
+This process ensures that the normal map obtained aggregates the normals most likely close to the surface.

-However, the resulting UV map can be sparse, which is undesirable for free-viewpoint rendering.
+In this process, the resulting UV map can be sparse, which is undesirable for free-viewpoint rendering.
 Thus, the NormalNet is used to inpaint the missing normals in UV space.
-This lightweight CNN is implemented with $8$ layers of partial convolutions~\cite{liu2018partialinpainting}, takes as input sparse normal maps with size $512{\times}512{\times}3$, and is trained with supervision from densely sampled normal maps from the training data.
+This lightweight CNN is implemented with $8$ layers of partial convolutions~\cite{liu2018partialinpainting}, takes as input sparse normal maps with size $512{\times}512{\times}3$, and predicts a dense normal map (see Fig.~\ref{fig:method}).
+During training, NormalNet is supervised with densely sampled normal maps from the training data.

-\subsubsection{Visibility Maps}
+\subsubsection{Visibility Maps.}